Uncertainty relations between quantum Fisher information and entanglement monotones: An alternative proof of Observation 2 and examples

-Finally, note also that in the above proof we have optimized over the real number $t$.
-However, for each real value of $t$ one gets in principle a valid Schmidt number condition and one can also play a bit with the other terms to get weaker bounds, but in terms of fewer quantities, as we observe in the following.
+Note also that in the above proof, we have optimized over the real number $t$.
+However, for each real value of $t$, one obtains, in principle, a valid Schmidt number condition.
+One can also deal with the other terms to get weaker bounds, but in terms of fewer quantities.For example, a different way of finding \cref{eq:FisherTraceSum} is to substitute $t=1$ in \cref{eq:Obs1ProofRearrangingWithT}.
+This way, we get $\tr(\mathcal F_b) + \tr(\mathcal F_a) + 2\tr|\mathcal X_\varrho | \leq 8\left( d + r - \tfrac 2 r \right)$, which is a stronger version of \cref{eq:FisherTraceSum}.
+The latter is obtained from the equation above by further bounding the left-hand side from below using $\tr(\mathcal X_\varrho) \leq \tr|\mathcal X_\varrho|$.
+This condition contains the sum of the QFIs for a full collective basis of the form $G_k = g_k^{(a)} \otimes \id + \id \otimes g_k^{(b)}$ and clearly depends on the chosen bases.
+When such bases are optimally chosen, this criterion will be equivalent to \cref{eq:FXTraceNormUpperBound}, supposing $\tr(\mathcal F_a)=\tr(\mathcal F_b)$.